 This scenario perfectly fits when you are presenting infringement litigation in court or are trying to monetize the patent.
 It is scientifically proven that a visual output (e.g. image/video) has more impact when compared to regular text.
 And when it is a matter of millions of dollars, you would want to go with the best option.

 In one of our analysis, for example, this is how we represented an overlap of US8138907 on most of the taxi services.
 You can read it from here – how universities can generate more revenue

-In our opinion, Reverse Engineering/Product Testing is a more productive method, which though a bit more costly than basic one, yields better return on investment.
+In our opinion, Reverse Engineering/Product Testing is a more productive method, which though a bit more costly than the basic one, yields better return on investment.

-After all, the entire point of monetizing a patent is good ROI.
+After all, the entire point of monetizing a patent is a good ROI.
 Then why not choose the method that gets you the best Return on Investment?

 Next Step: Explore more Patent commercialization Strategies and create your own smart patent commercialization strategy using these tactics.